microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-4/solution.md

 ![image](./img/Assess9.png)

+> [!NOTE]
-💡 Please note that the computation of the assessment can take a few minutes.
+> Please note that the computation of the assessment can take a few minutes.

 When finished the assessment will show up with the status *Ready*.